sergei-mironov/urweb-callback/README.md

 Urweb-callback
 --------------

-Urweb-callback is a library for managing asyncronous processes directly from an [Ur/Web](http://www.impredicative.com/ur/) application.
+Urweb-callback is a library for managing asynchronous processes directly from an [Ur/Web](http://www.impredicative.com/ur/) application.